noahehall/theBookOfNoah/databases/mysql_new.md

     - the values given are stored int he mysql db in the server table in a new row
     - server name cannot exceed 63 chars
     - if an option is not give, the default`create server` will b ean empty string
+  - `drop database` delete a given database along with all of its tables and data -

 ## TABLES - database & table schema
   - reference table: is referenced by another table via a primary key